Pregnant woman in Kentucky sues for the right to get an abortion

 LOUISVILLE, Ky.
 (AP) — A pregnant woman in Kentucky filed a lawsuit Friday demanding the right to an abortion, the second legal challenge in days to sweeping abortion bans that have taken hold in more than a dozen U.S. states since Roe v.
 Wade was overturned last year.

-The suit, filed in state court in Louisville, says Kentucky’s near-total prohibition against abortion violates the plaintiff’s rights to privacy and self-determination under the state constitution.
+The suit, filed in state court in Louisville, says Kentucky’s near-total prohibition of abortion violates the plaintiff’s rights to privacy and self-determination under the state constitution.

 The plaintiff, identified as Jane Doe, is about eight weeks pregnant and she wants to have an abortion in Kentucky but cannot legally do so because of the state’s ban, the suit said.
 She is seeking class-action status to include other Kentuckians who are or will become pregnant and want to have an abortion.

-“This is my decision — not the government’s or any other person’s,” the plaintiff said in a news release Friday issued by the American Civil Liberties Union, one of the groups backing her challenge.
-“I am bringing this lawsuit because I firmly believe that everyone should have the ability to make their own decisions about their pregnancies.”
+“I am a proud Kentuckian and I love the life my family and I have here, but I’m angry that now that I’m pregnant and do not want to be,” the plaintiff said in a statement released by the American Civil Liberties Union, one of the groups backing her challenge.
+“The government is interfering in my private matters and blocking me from having an abortion.
+This is my decision, not the government or any other person’s.”

-Republican state Attorney General Daniel Cameron’s office said it is reviewing the suit but offered no other comments.
+Republican state Attorney General Daniel Cameron’s office said it was reviewing the suit but offered no other comments.
 Cameron’s office has defended the state’s anti-abortion laws in other court proceedings.

+The latest legal challenge was denounced as “meritless” by The Family Foundation, a conservative group staunchly opposed to abortion.
+Its executive director, David Walls, called it “absolutely absurd” for abortion rights groups to say Kentucky’s constitution “somehow secretly contains a hidden right to terminate the life and stop the beating heart of an unborn human being.”

-On Thursday, a judge in Texas gave a pregnant woman whose fetus has a fatal diagnosis permission to get an abortion.
-The temporary restraining order stops Texas from enforcing the state’s ban on the woman, who is 20 weeks pregnant, and lasts for 14 days.
-Her attorneys afterward spoke cautiously about any wider impacts, and Texas Attorney General Ken Paxton insisted that the order would not insulate any medical practitioners from civil and criminal liabilities in the state.
+The filing in Kentucky comes a day after a judge in Texas gave a pregnant woman whose fetus has a fatal diagnosis permission to get an abortion.
+The temporary restraining order issued Thursday stops Texas from enforcing the state’s ban on the woman, who is 20 weeks pregnant, and lasts for 14 days.
+Her attorneys afterward spoke cautiously about any wider impacts, and Texas Attorney General Ken Paxton insisted that the order would not insulate any medical practitioners from any civil or criminal liability.

+Paxton appealed the ruling to the Texas Supreme Court on Friday, urging justices to act swiftly.

+Cox’s attorneys have said they will not disclose her plans, citing safety concerns.

 “These bans have harmed countless Kentuckians since going into effect last year, and we are relieved to be back in court to try to restore abortion access in Kentucky,” Brigitte Amiri, deputy director of the ACLU Reproductive Freedom Project, said in the news release.